Create Transaction

 Overview

 Creates a new transaction.
-WithexecuteRules: true (default), the rules engine runs and the response includes rulesExecutionSummary at the root when rules execute.
+WithexecuteRules: true (default), the rules engine runs synchronously and the response includes a populated rulesExecutionSummary at the root when rules finish in the same request.

 Endpoint